TENSO: Software Package for Numerically Exact Open Quantum Dynamics Based on Efficient Tree Tensor Network Decomposition of the Hierarchical Equations of Motion: Methods

 Environments with a large number of features, $K$, are referred to as highly structured.
 Since the numerical cost of the open quantum dynamics scales exponentially with $K$, the computations become increasingly challenging.
 In fact, HEOM calculations using standard methods are only feasible with one to five features.
+By contrast, in \texttt{TENSO} the spectral density which describes the thermal environment can be highly structured as needed to describe baths of chemical complexity.
+However, the environment itself must be harmonic or, alternatively, mapped to a surrogate harmonic bath, which has been shown to serve as an accurate model of condensed phase environments.\cite{cho2025}